enonic/release-tools/generate-changelog/README.md

     OPTIONS
         -f <propertiesFile>
-            Full path and file name of properties file.
+            Full path and file name of properties file with authentication properties.
 Default is "./changelog.properties"

         -h, --help
             Display help information

         --ignore-field-check
-            Ignore the YouTrack Changelog field check.
+            Ignore the "Not In Changelog" field check.

         -p <gitDirectoryPath>
             Path of the Git repository (default value is the current directory).